Is there a prescription limit for Laser Eye Surgery?

 As with myopia and hyperopia, the treatable range of astigmatism can vary between clinics.
 As it requires correction in more than one plane, the refractive error is slightly more complex to treat.
 But with the right technology and level of expertise, virtually all astigmatism symptoms are treatable, high astigmatism cases are routine.

-The best way to find out if your prescription is suitable for Laser Eye Surgery is through a thorough eye examination.
+The best way to determine if your prescription is suitable for Laser Eye Surgery is through a thorough eye examination.
 Why not come in and see us.